ccb-hms/nhanes-exploration/docker-examples.md

 `OGTT`) for several cycles, before being dropped again from the latter two tables.
 It is natural to wonder whether all these tables contain the same data.
-This can only be verified by comparing the actual data, which we will not do here, but some hints are provided by the data counts included in the codebook.
+This can only be verified by comparing the actual data, which we will not do for this example, but some hints are provided by the data counts included in the codebook.
 For example, for the 2005–2006 cycle, we have

 ``` r
 subset(all_cb, Variable == "PHAFSTMN" & endsWith(TableName, "_D"))[1:5]